Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_introduction/tasty_bytes_introduction.md

 ## Tasty Bytes - Introduction
 <img src="assets/tasty_bytes_header.png"/>
+-#ToDo - crop banner

 ### Overview
 Within this Tasty Bytes Introduction Quickstart you will first be learning about the fictious food truck brand, Tasty Bytes, created by the frostbyte team within the Snowflake Field CTO Office.

-After learning about the Tasty Bytes Organization, we will walk through the process of downloading a .sql file and importing it as a Worksheet in the Snowsight UI.
-This .sql file will then be ran in bulk which will complete the process of setting up a three zone (*raw, harmonized and analytics*) Tasty Bytes Data Model complete with Schemas, Tables, Views, Warehouses, Roles and all required Role Based Access Control (RBAC).
+After learning about the Tasty Bytes Organization, we will walk through the process of setting up the Tasty Bytes Foundational Data Model, and set of roles, warehouse and all required Role Based Access Control.

-Upon finishing this Quickstart, you will be able to move on to the other Tasty Bytes Quickstarts seen in the Table of Contents section.
-These Tasty Bytes themed Quickstarts range from quick Zero to Snowflake feature/function rich walkthroughs to in-depth Workload Deep Dives.
+Upon finishing this Quickstart, you will be able to move on to the other Tasty Bytes Quickstarts seen in the Tasty Bytes Powered Quickstarts section.
+    - These Tasty Bytes themed Quickstarts range from quick Zero to Snowflake feature/function rich walkthroughs to in-depth Workload Deep Dives.

 ### Who is Tasty Bytes?
 <img src="assets/who_is_tasty_bytes.png"/>